RajeevRanjan5642/workout-app/README.md

 ## Overview 🔎
 MuscleMap is a full stack web application built using the MERN stack that enables users to track and manage their workouts efficiently.
-With an intuitive user interface, users can easily add, delete and specific workouts allowing them to maintain a personalized exercise routine.
-This app simplifies the processof organizing and monitoring workout progress, helping users stay motivated and achieve their fitness goals.
+With an intuitive user interface, users can easily add, delete and edit specific workouts allowing them to maintain a personalized exercise routine.
+This app simplifies the process of organizing and monitoring workout progress, helping users stay motivated and achieve their fitness goals.

 ## Features ⚙️
 - <b>User Authentication:</b> Secure user registration and login using JWT authentication and email verification through nodemailer.